FallenRiser/Invoice-Agent/DESIGN.md

 # Automated Odoo Invoicing Workflow Agent — Design Doc

-**Exercise:** Huma — Human Agent take-home · **Author:** Mann · **Clock:** ~7h to call

-This doc is both the design walkthrough for the call and the working plan I built against.
-It's deliberately scoped to what a half-day, well-reasoned slice can credibly deliver.

 ## 1. Problem framing & scope

 The brief's four stages (monitor → identify → parse → push to Odoo) are the skeleton.